Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 24 November 2024 23.29.35 UTC
+- WIB: Senin, 25 November 2024 00.23.19 UTC
-- WITA: Senin, 25 November 2024 00.29.35 UTC
+- WITA: Senin, 25 November 2024 01.23.19 UTC
-- WIT: Senin, 25 November 2024 01.29.35 UTC
+- WIT: Senin, 25 November 2024 02.23.19 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: technology
+Kategori: friendship